-All visitors, including parents and siblings, are required to enter through the front door of the building and proceed immediately to the main office.
+All visitors, including parents and siblings, are required to enter through the front door of the building and proceed immediately to the window in the foyer.
 Visitors should identify themselves and inform office personnel of their reason for being at school.